San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 More Tuscan Wineries

-We already featured the famous Vernaccia, but there are so many different wines to try in Tuscany!
-Falchini Estate, Podere la Marronaia and Azienda Agricola Palagetto are all highly rated for offering great experiences at their vineyards.
 Those who would rather join other travelers can taste local varietals paired with bites to eat on this popular wine tasting tour!

 Wine and Olive Oil Tasting

 There are a few different Tuscany Wine Tours that feature both wine and olive oil.
-Those short on time can participate in a 1-hour tasting (get the details) – or enjoy a wine and oil tasting that includes a meal (find out more).
+Those short on time can participate in a 1-hour tasting (get the details) – or enjoy a wine and oil experience that includes a meal (find out more).

 Best Food in San Gimignano

-While there is no shortage of restaurants to choose from, we are highlighting a few of the best places to eat in San Gimignano for your trip!
+While there is no shortage of restaurants to choose from, so we are highlighting a few of the best places to eat in San Gimignano for your trip!

 Da l’Mariani

-A simple deli on a quiet alley, Da l’Mariani is run by a passionate and friendly owner.
 Eager to share a taste of the best local meats and cheeses, he prepares sandwiches made to order (with his suggestions).
 It’s a great spot to pick up items for a picnic!

 RiccaPizza